I7-Examples/When-in-Rome-1/docs/source.txt

 The creature has a moon.
 A person has a speed.
 A person has an intelligence.
 A person has a food.
 The metabolism of the creature is 50.

 Understand "Visitor" or "animal" or "alien" or "arms" or "arm" or "paw" or "paws" or "nose" or "tongue" or "teeth" or "flipper" or "fin" or "monkey" or "dog" or "penguin" or "critter" as the creature.
-The creature has a property called tongue.
+The creature has some text called tongue.
 The tongue of the creature is "raspy tongue".
-The creature has a property called claw.
+The creature has some text called claw.
 The claw of the creature is "claw".

 A woman is usually fast.
 A woman is usually smart.
 A woman is usually earthly.
 A woman is usually Earthlike.